Most of us drive on the road every day, but there are some road rules you just never really come across.

 You can’t interrupt a funeral procession.

-If there is a funeral procession on the road, it is not only respectful to wait until the procession has past, it is also the law.
+If there is a funeral procession on the road, it is not only respectful to wait until the procession has passed, it is also the law.
 You can’t interrupt or drive through the procession or you may get slapped with a fine.

 It is an offence to drive with an animal on your lap.